event4u-app/data-helpers/starlight/src/content/docs/lite-dto/attributes.md

 ### Combining #[MapFrom] and #[MapTo]

-Use both attributes for bidirectional mapping:
+Use both attributes when source and target keys are different:

 ```php
 class UserDto extends LiteDto